Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Keepers had to meet occasionally.
 How else could they share and discuss their proposed additions to the Long Chant?

 Such meetings had always posed a grave danger, before.
-If the Punishers---the Hunters---had found the gathered Keepers and devoured them, then much of the Penitent People’s history would have been lost.
+If the Punishers - the Hunters - had found the gathered Keepers and devoured them, then much of the Penitent People’s history would have been lost.
 Even though it was all written down… It took a certain kind of skilled mind to organize the archives, to winnow through them in search of important details, to memorize the shape of it, to know where to search and what to keep in the mind, and to know how to shape it all into the Chant.

 So, the meetings were rare… but necessary.